OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Physical Model

 where $\sigma_x$ is the width of each pulse, $x_1$ is the radius of the smallest pulse (akin to a phase shift) and $x_k$ is the interval spacing between pulses.
 We assume $N_p$ such that pulses span the observationally relevant velocity field from $x=1$ to $x[0.95]$ for any given $x_1$ and $x_k$.
 To allow pulses to relax or dissipate over time, we also include a damped pulse series

 which is likely a more physical representation of outflows in formation.
-We show the effects of a series of pulse-like events or damped pulses on the emergent line profiles in Figure \ref{fig:pulse_profiles} for shells resolved and unresolved in velocity.
+We show the effects of a series of pulse-like events or damped pulses on the emergent line profiles in Figure \ref{fig:pulse_profiles} for shells resolved and unresolved in velocity. { Figure \ref{fig:pulse_profiles} illustrates how infinitely thin shells with infinitely small separations ($\sigma_x,x_k\to0$) or relatively thick shells ($\sigma_k\gtrsim x_k$) produce a wind-like profile.}

 One might invoke the central limit theorem to argue that a system of many shells or bubbles will result in a Gaussian line profile; however, we find that neither the damped nor undamped pulses behave in this manner.
 Indeed, \citet{TenorioTagle1996} find that \emph{only} a Gaussian velocity field will produce an intrinsically Gaussian line profile for a sum of many shells, a scenario which does not appear to be consistent with the bulk motion of gas predicted by theory.
 They further demonstrate that profiles might only appear Gaussian due to smearing by a line spread function.
 These results are consistent with comparisons of integrated and spatially resolved observations of the ensemble of expanding shells in 30 Doradus where the bulk velocity field produces a line profile with a Gaussian-like core but distinctly non-Gaussian wings \citep{Chu1994}.

 In all cases, simple algebra gives the density in the wind as a function of velocity.
 As the density term $n_0$ simply scales the total line profiles in our formalism below, the $n_0$ is absorbed into column density $N_o$ and flux $F_0$ terms, respectively.